cainj/interview-cake/README.md

-Coding Challenges done in Kotlin
+Coding Challenges implemented in Kotlin
 ======

 This is a collection of my coding challenges from various source ([HackerRank](https://www.hackerrank.com/), [Interview Cake](https://www.interviewcake.com/), etc) using Kotlin.